dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T874: Children’s autonomy is inherent in their rights.
+### T874: Children’s autonomy and rights should be respected.

 |Support|
 |---|